 Our corporate headquarters and some of our suppliers and foundry vendors are located in areas that are in active earthquake zones or are subject to power outages, natural disasters, political, social, or economic unrest, and other potentially catastrophic events.
-In the event of a major earthquake, hurricane, flooding, or other catastrophic event, including with respect to climate change, such as fire, power loss, telecommunications failure, cyber-attack, war, terrorist attack, political, social, or economic unrest, or disease outbreak, such as the COVID-19 pandemic, we may be unable to continue our operations and may endure system interruptions, reputational harm, delays in our product development, breaches of data security, or loss of critical data, any of which could have an adverse effect on our future results of operations.
+In the event of a major earthquake, hurricane, flooding, or other catastrophic event, including with respect to climate change, such as fire, power loss, telecommunications failure, cyber-attack, war, terrorist attack, political, social, or economic unrest, pandemic, epidemic, health crisis, or disease outbreak, such as the COVID-19 pandemic, we may be unable to continue our operations and may endure system interruptions, reputational harm, delays in our product development, breaches of data security, or loss of critical data, any of which could have an adverse effect on our future results of operations.

-State, federal, and foreign laws and regulations related to privacy, data use, and security could adversely affect us.
+State, federal, and foreign laws and regulations and other legal obligations related to privacy, data use, protection, and data security could adversely affect us.

-We are subject to state and federal laws and regulations related to privacy, data use, and security.
-In addition, in recent years, there has been a heightened legislative and regulatory focus on data security, including requiring consumer notification in the event of a data breach.
+We are subject to state and federal a variety of laws and regulations worldwide related to privacy, data use, protection, and security.
+In addition, in recent years, there has been a heightened legislative and regulatory focus on data security, including requiring consumer notification in such as the event of a data breach.
 Legislation has been introduced in Congress and there have been several Congressional hearings addressing these issues.
 From time to time, Congress has considered, and may do so again, legislation establishing requirements for data security and response to data breaches that, if implemented, could affect us by increasing our costs of doing business.
-In addition, several states have enacted privacy or security breach legislation requiring varying levels of consumer notification in the event of a security breach.
-For example, California passed the California Consumer Privacy Act ("CCPA"), which enhances consumer protection and privacy rights by granting consumers resident in California new rights with respect to the collection of their personal data and imposing new operational requirements on businesses, and went into effect in January 2020.
+In addition, several states have enacted privacy European Union's General Data Protection Regulation (GDPR) or security breach legislation requiring varying levels of consumer notification in the event of a security breach.
+For example, California passed the California California's Consumer Privacy Act ("CCPA"), which enhances consumer protection of 2018 and privacy rights by granting consumers resident in California new rights with respect to the collection of their personal data and imposing new operational requirements on businesses, and went into effect in January 2020.
 The CCPA includes a statutory damages framework and private rights of action against businesses that fail to comply with certain CCPA terms or implement reasonable security procedures and practices to prevent data breaches.
-Additionally, in November 2020, California voters passed the California Privacy Rights Act of 2020 ("CPRA") which went into effect in January 2023.
-The CPRA imposes additional obligations on companies covered by the legislation and will significantly modify the CCPA, including by expanding the CCPA with additional data privacy compliance requirements that may impact our business.
+Additionally, in November 2020, California voters passed the California Privacy Rights Act of 2020 ("CPRA") which went into effect 2020.
+These laws and regulations are continuously and rapidly evolving, and the scope and interpretation of the laws and regulations that are or may be applicable to us are often uncertain and may be conflicting.
+As a result, these laws and regulations may be interpreted and applied in January 2023.
+The CPRA imposes additional obligations on companies covered by the legislation a manner inconsistent with our practices or policies and will significantly modify the CCPA, including by expanding the CCPA with additional data privacy compliance requirements that may impact our business.
 Several other states are considering similar legislation.